Dynnammo/dev-excuses/README.md

 # dev-excuses
 Simple API that provides excuses for developers not to work on their projects.

-Heavily inspired by this project:
+Heavily inspired by [this project](https://github.com/michelegera/devexcuses-api) made by Michele Gerarduzzi.

 ## Installation
 Requires [crystal & shards](https://crystal-lang.org/)